Mandalay-Aung/CSCI2270-Final-Project/README.md

 edge;start;room1;Professor B
 edge;room1;end;Teaching Assistant C
 ```
-Files will be provided to fill out to your desire.
+Default files will be provided to use or you can customize the files to your desire.

 # Author
 Mandalay Aung
 Student - University of Colorado Boulder
-CSCI2270: Data Structures (C++)
+CSCI2270: Data Structures C++